logzio/fluent-bit-logzio-output/README.md

 #### 1. Make the configuration file

 To run in a container,
-create a configuration file.
+create a configuration file named `fluent-bit.conf`.
-For this example,
-we'll name the file `fluent-bit.conf`.

 **Note**:
 Logz.io-Out Plugin for Fluent Bit